 While nobody can know the precise timing of the rapture, I do believe we can know the general time as inferred in Scripture.

-It would seem to me the rapture (or harvest or reaping) happens in the time-frame of Rev. 14.
+It would seem to me if the rapture the rapture (or harvest or reaping) is a future event, it seems to perhaps be in the time-frame of Rev. 14.

 I looked, and there before me was a white cloud, and seated on the cloud was one like a son of man with a crown of gold on his head and a sharp sickle in his hand.
 Then another angel came out of the temple and called in a loud voice to him who was sitting on the cloud, “Take your sickle and reap, because the time to reap has come, for the harvest of the earth is ripe.”
 So he who was seated on the cloud swung his sickle over the earth, and the earth was harvested. – Revelation 14:14-16